MicrosoftDocs/win32/desktop-src/tracelogging/tracelogging-wrapper-macros.md

 TraceLogging supports many wrapper macros for adding fields to an event.
 Each field is a name-value pair.
-For example, `TraceLoggingInt32(argc, "ArgCount")` would add an "ArgCount" field to the event containing the value of `argc` stored as an INT32 value in the event.
+For example, `TraceLoggingInt32(argc, "ArgCount")` would add an INT32 field named "ArgCount" with value `argc`.

 Most of the field wrapper macros accept similar parameters: